Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Massaggi – Best Caretaker for Pregnancy Massage in London

 Massaggi is a one-stop solution for all kinds of massage therapies in London.
-Ben Pianese, a couch and massage therapist in London, has managed its three clinics for over 17 years.
+Ben Pianese, a couch and massage therapist in London, has managed his three clinics for over 17 years.
 Pregnancy massage is one of the five massage forms he offers in all three clinics.
 His awareness of the human body and its functions was heightened after an injury, leading him to study and practice many massage modalities and healing techniques.

 Great for:

-- Body profiling lets your massage therapist at Massaggi customise your prenatal massage based on your specific body needs.
+• Body profiling lets your massage therapist at Massaggi customise your prenatal massage based on your specific body needs.

 Cost: 60 mins/£80